ReallySecureShell/PapersPlease/README.md

 			    this should cause
 			    the printer to print
 			    N number of pages.

+    -m, --message={STRING}  Send a custom message
+			    to the printer when
+			    performing a mass-
+			    print attack.
+It
+			    is important to have
+			    the string within
+			    double quotes.
+This
+			    makes sure that space
+			    characters are escaped
+			    correctly.
+Additionally
+			    you MUST use dashes (-)
+			    or underscores (_) in-
+			    place of spaces in your
+			    message when running
+			    without the --target
+			    flag.
+The default
+			    message is "foo-bar".

+    --ink=[N]		    Will send N number
+			    of pound signs (#)
+			    to the remote host.
+			    Default is 5000.

 -i, --interval={N}  	    The interval before
 			    another job is sent